“Time spent doing whatever it is you do to escape your daily life would be better spent acquiring a life that needs no escape.”

 This is underscored by the fact that, without any doubt, this system is purposely designed to reward the avaricious.
 And the propensity for greed and protectionism will be at the root of the cause of the collapse of many of the key components of the economic system.
 There will be no winners in the war to save the world’s financial system.

 And there will be no Hollywood-style apocalyptic end for this system!
-It’s concluding “moments” will be punctuated by a gradual erosion of confidence in an economic system that is intrinsically flawed — that is, flawed *by design*.
+Its concluding “moments” will be punctuated by a gradual erosion of confidence in an economic system that is intrinsically flawed — that is, flawed *by design*.
 This is made evident by the unimaginably large artificial tools deployed by the world’s banking systems in an effort to shore up the stock and bond markets and the banks themselves (see the latest news on Germany’s Deutsche Bank).
 These tools include injections of money measured in multiple trillions of Dollars / Sterling / Yen, and other major currencies.
-Without the continuous use of these injections, the crisis of 2007/2008 and its aftermath would have brought the economic system to its knees long before now.
-But, according to many leading economists, even these tools have failed.
-The major central banks have announced their intention to reduce, even eliminate, these measures.
+Without the continuous use of these injections, according to many prominent economists, the crisis of 2007/2008 and its aftermath would have brought the monetary system to its knees long before now.
+But even these tools have failed.
+The major central banks have reduced, even eliminated, these measures.
 According to these economists, a collapse — on a scale anywhere from severe to critical — is inevitable.

-This realisation of the root causes of this outcome will occur to the world’s inhabitants like a gradual unveiling — a rude-awakening into a reality that has always been present, yet never seen, nor even understood by the majority.
+This realisation of the root causes of this outcome will occur to the world like a gradual unveiling — a rude-awakening into a reality that has always been present, yet never seen, nor even understood by the majority.

 What will this mean for the world?
 Stay tuned for Part II of this article.